copsTvFan/cops-episode-guide/guide.md

 "Bad Business"

 - Tasers are deployed after an erratic suspect attempts to outsmart officers.
-- A lawbreaker tries to convince detectives they didn’t just see him commit a crime.
+- A lawbreaker tries to convince detectives they didn't just see him commit a crime.
 - An officer is called to supervise a ridiculous business transaction.

 ## S30E11